 UWCM work in very remote and rural communities where households do not have running water and although there are some water taps/pumps, many rely on the local river or stream for their water supply.
 A simple step such as installing a rainwater harvesting tank would enable families to have access to their own supply of water throughout the year and would reduce the amount of time spent each day on fetching water from the nearest source, as well as improving basic health and sanitation.

-The Trustees of Uganda Concern UK (UCUK) commissioned Uganda Water Project (UWP) to undertake a feasibility study of the communities in the Bulambuli District of Eastern Uganda to find out whether it would be advisable to install community or individual tanks.
+Initial research: We commissioned Uganda Water Project (UWP) to undertake a feasibility study of the communities in the Bulambuli District of Eastern Uganda to find out whether it would be advisable to install community or individual tanks.
 At present, the primary water supply for households in this region is a lake or river which is also used daily by animals.
 UWP raised the following environmental concerns associated with the conditions surrounding this facility: steep slope; dense vegetation; sexual harassment, assault or rape; mugging or other crime; algae/animal faeces

 They concluded that due to the hilly terrain and the fact that the houses are widely dispersed it would be preferable for each household to have their own water tank (minimum 1000L).